 A mentor develops a connection with the young student that will be everlasting.
 This relationship encourages and helps the student to be successful at home in his/her community and future endeavors.

 Mentors work closely with family members and relay the actions and progress that their students have achieved.
-The activities a mentor and student do may include spending time together, doing positive and fun activities that engages the students in thought and enlightenment.
-These activities are a way to facilitate self-confidence, direction and self worth.
+The activities a mentor and student do may include spending time together, doing positive and fun activities that engage the students in thought and enlightenment.
+These activities are a way to facilitate self-confidence, direction, and self-worth.
 Participating in this mentoring experience allows the student an additional member of support.
 Youth are assured to have a better opportunity of achieving success in healthy development with the support of their mentors, parents, extended family, teachers, coaches, faith leaders, and friends.

 Who are Mentors?

 Mentors are hand chosen adults that live by example.
 They choose healthy lifestyles emotionally, spiritually, and educationally.
 They meet and discuss any challenges they face and work to find the best solution for achieving your child’s goals.
 They are individuals that are loved and highly respected in the community.
 Mentors are also achieving their own goals and facilitating their dreams and aspirations.